Lonely Are The Brave (1962) – A Review

 Adapted from the novel The Brave Cowboy by Edward Abbey, Lonely Are The Brave is one of those films that seems to have fallen in the cracks of time and doesn’t get talked about much.

 That’s especially odd since the big-name stars it has in it and that it’s a very good movie.
-Douglas has said out of the ninety some odd movies he appeared in Lonely Are The Brave was his personal favorite.
+Douglas has said out of the ninety some odd movies he appeared in, Lonely Are The Brave was his personal favorite film that he had done.

 Douglas creates an engaging, extremely easy-going character that you just can’t help but like.
 There isn’t any false heroics in his encounters with figures of authority where he enjoys giving them their comeuppance.
 He’d just as soon avoid conflict if he could.
 No cynicism, no anger, just his philosophy of life that he’s going to stick with and it doesn’t involve anyone from modern day civilization.